LOOK GREAT AT ANY AGE

 - Partially behind the chest muscle and partially behind the breast tissue (submuscular dual plane)

-For primary breast augmentation, Dr. Griffin prefers to use the submuscular dual plane approach.
+For primary breast augmentation, Dr. Griffin prefers to use the submuscular (under the muscle) dual plane approach.
 For revision procedures, he decides on implant placement on a number of factors; he uses all 3 approaches in different situations.

 During your consultation, Dr. Griffin spends a considerable amount of time sizing implants to ensure they are appropriate for your anatomic dimensions and to create natural-looking breasts that are the size and shape you desire.
 Breast implants don’t come in cup sizes; they are measured by the volume of silicone or saline they hold, as well as their diameter and projection.
 Key measurements that have a major impact on your results include: